deprecat3d/expo-foreground-actions/README.md

 - Display notifications with customizable titles, descriptions, and optional progress bars, along with support for deep linking.
-- Comply with the latest Android 34+ background policy, ensuring that foreground services continue to run without displaying a visible notification.
-Users can still access these services from the notification drawer.
+- Comply with the latest Android 34+ background policy: allows a foreground service to run without forcing a persistent, “in your face” notification on the status bar.
+Instead, a low‑priority (minimal) notification is used that only appears in the notification drawer if the user opens it.

 ### For IOS: